 Project Product Extended response Investigation A response to a single task, situation and/or scenario that contains two or more components.
 A technique that assesses the application of idenified skills to the production of artworks.
-A technique that assesses the interpretation, analysis/examination and/or evaluation of ideas and information in provided stimulus materials.
+A technique that assesses the interpretation, analysis/ examination and/or evaluation of ideas and information in provided stimulus materials.
 A response that includes locating and using information beyond students' own knowledge and the data they have been given.
-A project consists of: variable conditions Presented in one of the Presented in one of the a product component: variable conditions following modes: written: 600-1000 words following modes: written: 600-1000 words at least one different component from the following spoken: 3-4 minutes multimodal spoken: 3-4 minutes multimodal written: 500-900 words non-presentation: 10 A4 pages max (or non-presentation: 10 A4 pages max (or spoken: 21/2-31/2 minutes equivalent) equivalent) multimodal presentation: 4-7 presentation: 4-7 non-presentation: 8 A4 pages max (or equivalent) minutes. minutes. presentation: 3-6 minutes.
+A project consists of: variable conditions Presented in one of the following modes: Presented in one of the following modes: a product component: variable conditions written: 600-1000 words written: 600-1000 words at least one different component from the following: spoken: 3-4 minutes spoken: 3-4 minutes written: 500-900 words multimodal multimodal spoken: 21⁄2-31⁄2 minutes non-presentation: 10 A4 pages max (or equivalent) non-presentation: 10 A4 pages max (or equivalent) multimodal presentation: 4-7 minutes. presentation: 4-7 minutes. non-presentation: 8 A4 pages max (or equivalent) presentation: 3-6 minutes.